1947 North-West Frontier Province referendum: Background

 On 20 February 1947, Mountbatten was charged by the British Prime Minister Clement Attlee as Viceroy and Governor-General of India to oversee the transition of power in British India to Indians, by no later than 30 June 1948.
 Mountbatten's instructions from the government were to avoid partition and preserve a united India as a result of the transfer of power.
 He was, however, authorized to adapt to a changing situation in order to get the British out promptly with minimal reputational damage.
 Soon after he arrived, Mountbatten concluded that the situation in India was too volatile to wait even for a year before granting independence to India.
 Although his advisers favored a gradual transfer of independence, Mountbatten decided the only way forward was a quick and orderly transfer of independence within 1947.
 In his view, any longer would mean civil war.
 During his visit to the North-West Frontier Province on 28–29 April 1947, Mountbatten declared that a referendum would be held to decide the future of the province.
 On 2 June, Mountbatten presented his famous 3rd June Plan for the partition of British India, which included a provision for the referendum in the North-West Frontier Province.
 The All-India Muslim League and the Indian National Congress accepted the plan, but Abdul Ghaffar Khan, his Khudai Khidmatgar movement, and the All India Azad Muslim Conference, who were opposed to partition, opposed the plan.

-On 21 June, Mirzali Khan (Faqir of Ipi), Abdul Ghaffar Khan, and other Khudai Khidmatgars declared the Bannu Resolution, demanding that the Pashtuns be given a choice to have an independent state of Pashtunistan composing all Pashtun majority territories of British India, instead of being made to join the new dominions of India or Pakistan.
+On 21 June, Mirzali Khan (Faqir of Ipi), Abdul Ghaffar Khan (Bacha Khan), and other Khudai Khidmatgars declared the Bannu Resolution, demanding that the Pashtuns be given a choice to have an independent state of Pashtunistan composing all Pashtun majority territories of British India, instead of being made to join the new dominions of India or Pakistan.
 However, the British Raj refused to comply with the demand of the Bannu Resolution and only the options for Pakistan and India were given.
 In response, Abdul Ghaffar Khan and his elder brother Chief Minister Dr. Khan Sahib boycotted the referendum on joining India or Pakistan, citing that it did not have the options for the province to become independent or join Afghanistan.